What is a texture?

 bubbling, dripping, gurgling, splashing, sloshing, swishing, trickling, splattering, flowing, splashing, hissing, buzzing, whirring, rattling, clicking, clattering, grinding, whizzing, creaking, scraping, clinking, ticking, popping, whizzing, clicking, humming, rustling, crackling, fluttering, growling, howling, chirping, wailing, croaking, screeching, cracking, popping...

-My research aims to bridge this gap by developing a parametric model of sound textures which could answer the questions about the importance of underlying physical qualities, like density, randomness or average grains' shape, and how they compare to the recognized context of such sounds.
-And then, what are the fundamentals of esthetic preferences for certain textures, how to make cars, cities or home appliances sound less disturbing, how to better design sounds for enhancing relaxation or concentration, and explore this new possibilities for sound design and creating new musical instrments.
+We hear textures all the time in our daily lifes, even if the perception is not conscious and remain in the background.
+This exposure has a significant effect on our mood, emotions, and cognitive processes, and it is worth to explore and understand it better.My research aims to bridge this gap by developing a parametric model of sound textures which could answer the questions about the importance of underlying qualities of textures (such as density, randomness or the average shape of grains), and how these qualities relate to the recognized context of such sounds.
+And then, what are the fundamentals of esthetic preferences for certain textures?
+How to make cars, home appliances, whole cities sound less disturbing (maybe even pleasant)?
+How to design sounds that enhance relaxation or concentration?
+And finally, I want to explore the new possibilities for sound design and creation of musical instruments, based on parametric synthesis of textures.